-Rival Democrats accuse Bloomberg of trying to ‘buy’ election
+Bloomberg takes veiled swipe at rival’s aggressive loyalists

 “I’m never going to beat him on the airwaves, but I can beat him on the debate stage,” she said.

 Biden, speaking on NBC’s “Meet the Press,” suggested that Bloomberg will face increased scrutiny as the race continues, pointing to his record on issues relating to race.

-“$60 billion can buy you a lot of advertising, but it can’t erase your record,” he said.
+He said: “$60 billion can buy you a lot of advertising, but it can’t erase your record.”

-Biden knocked Bloomberg’s past support of stop-and-frisk policing policies and his comments suggesting cracking down on racist mortgage lending practices contributed to the financial crisis, as well as his 2008 refusal to endorse Barack Obama for president.
-Bloomberg has been airing ads that tie him closely to Obama on issues like gun control and climate change.
+Biden knocked Bloomberg’s past support of stop-and-frisk policing policies and his comments suggesting that cracking down on racist mortgage lending practices, known as “redlining,” contributed to the financial crisis.
+Biden also criticized him for failing to endorse Obama for president in 2008.
+Bloomberg has released ads that tie him closely to Obama on issues like gun control and climate change.

-Buttigieg likened Bloomberg to Trump when asked about reports that Bloomberg made sexist comments towards women and fostered a culture of sexism at his company.

-“I think he’s going to have to answer for that and speak to it,” Buttigieg said.

-He later added: “Look, this is a time where voters are looking for a president who can lead us out of the days when it was just commonplace or accepted to have these kinds of sexist and discriminatory attitudes.
-Right now, this is our chance to do something different.”
+When asked on MSNBC whether Bloomberg shares the values of the Democratic Party, Warren also went after the former mayor over his comments on redlining, declaring that “anyone who is out there trying to blame African Americans for the financial crash of 2008 … is not someone who should be representing our party.”

-But even as the front-running candidates kept one eye on their Super Tuesday showdown with Bloomberg, they also focused on the more immediate task of winning over minority voters, who will play a pivotal role in the contests in Nevada and South Carolina.
+Even as the front-running candidates kept one eye on their Super Tuesday showdown with Bloomberg, they focused on the more immediate task of winning over minority voters, who are expected to be pivotal in Nevada and South Carolina.

 Biden reminded older parishioners at the First African Methodist Episcopal Church in North Las Vegas of 1960s television footage of black protesters in Birmingham, Alabama, being attacked by police dogs and sprayed with fire hoses on the orders of city official Bull Connor.